 How You Can Help!

 Many successful individuals and families are asked to give to any number of great causes.
-While it is relatively easy and almost second-nature to simply write a check, there are other creative ways to give which may not only enhance the net benefit to the beneficiary, but also provides benefits to the donor!
+While it is relatively easy and almost second nature to simply write a check, there are other creative ways to give which may not only enhance the net benefit to the beneficiary, but also provide benefits to the donor.
+As opposed to simply writing a check, consider the following.

 Gifting Appreciated Stock